 - Release inversions into stunts are ALLOWED but may not exceed prep level.
-Release inversions from stunts are not allowed. - Braced inversions must make contact with a bracer prior to initiation and remain connected until the top person is no longer inverted - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11⁄2) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11/4) twisting rotation.
+This includes released inversions in a stunt to an upright position - No Free Flipping Mounts or Dismounts are allowed - Braced inversions must make contact with a bracer prior to initiation and remain connected until the top person is no longer inverted - Release full twists to an extended position are prohibited - Twisting dismounts are limited to ONE and a quarter twist (11/4) - Pyramids sustained over 2 persons high are prohibited - Twisting stunts (i.e. full ups) are limited to ONE and a quarter (11/4) twisting rotation.
 One and a half (11/2) ups and double ups are prohibited. - When Released skills involve new catchers, these catchers must be stationary at the time of initiation of the release